Summer Carnival (tour)

 The Summer Carnival was the eighth concert tour by American singer Pink in support of her ninth studio album Trustfall (2023).
 The tour commenced on June 7, 2023, at the University of Bolton Stadium in Bolton, England, and concluded at the Camping World Stadium on November 18, 2024, in Orlando, United States.
 The tour included appearances at three major European music festivals: Pinkpop Festival, Werchter Boutique and BST Hyde Park.
-As of November 2024, it is the second highest-grossing concert tour by a woman.
+As of March 2026, it is the third highest-grossing concert tour by a woman.

 Background

 In October 2022, Pink announced her stadium tour in the UK and Europe, which includes festivals such as BST Hyde Park, Werchter Boutique and Pinkpop Festival.
 On November 14, 2022, Pink announced North American dates for the tour.
 On February 8, 2023, The Edge announced two New Zealand shows.
 Seven dates in Australia were announced the next day, marking her first Australian stadium tour.
 On March 5, 2023, two additional dates in Australia were announced in Melbourne and Sydney.
 Pink also announced another date in Australia, days later, in Brisbane.
 On August 13, 2023, two additional dates in Melbourne and Townsville were announced, as well as Tones and I as the supporting act for the entire Oceania duration.
 Four days later, it was announced Pink would headline the first night of the 2023 Music Midtown in Atlanta.
 A second show in Townsville was announced on August 23, 2023.
 On September 29, 2023, she announced her Arlington, Texas, concert was postponed, due to a sinus infection; the rescheduled concert was postponed a second time for unspecified reasons and was rescheduled for November 2024.
 On November 21, 2023, she announced seventeen additional concerts in Europe.
 Two days later, an additional concert in Amsterdam was announced.
 On December 5, 2023, seventeen additional dates in North America were announced, with support from Sheryl Crow, KidCutUp and The Script.

 In September 2024, it was announced Noga Erez would also be supporting the concerts in Tulsa and Arlington.
 During an interview with Women's Health magazine, Pink called herself "kind of like a circus act" and mentioned when performing she is "always on the lookout for new cool things that you might not die from."